igel93/easyplanner/README.md

 $ npm install
 ```

 After doing that you will need to get your database up and running.
-So start you local server environment and import the MySQL script provided with the project named easyplanner_database.sql.
+So start you local server environment and import the MySQL script provided with the project named easyplanner_database.sql to implement the database.
 Ensure that your database is listening on localhost MySQL port 3306 and move on to the next step.

 ### Run Application and start development Server